This is a beginners' guide that provides advanced guidelines to the sport of offroading in desert using 4x4 SUVs.

 - 4x4ing Collector (Arabic: القشاش): trailing at the end with high experience.
 Never leaving a 4x4 behind with abilities to help others cross obstacles and back to order.
 The Collector has to have strong experience in helping others come out of situations as fast as possible.
 She/he has to be in good communication with the Leader at all times.
 Several Collectors could be assigned in a single Caravan and if so, the additional Collectors (sometimes called Jokers) have the freedom to move anywhere in the Caravan.
 The Collectors have to be trusted by the Leader in experience and in good communication with her/him.
 Sometimes a Collector is called Camion Balai (French for sweeper truck).

-- 4x4ing Caravan Sweeper (Arabic: مساعد): although with a fixed position near the Collector, Sweeper(s) could be floating anytime beside or specially behind the Caravan at anytime helping out any 4x4er who falls out in a sand-stuck situation or simple issues.
+- 4x4ing Caravan Sweeper (Arabic: مساعد): although with a fixed position near the Collector, Sweeper(s) could be floating anytime beside or specially behind the Caravan at anytime helping out any 4x4er who falls out in a bogged-down situation or simple issues.
 Sweeper(s) must be in communication with Leader or at least the Collector at all times even if they're not in sight by means of wireless.
 If communication breaks, Leader should stop and wait or go back to help while Collector (or Hinge if one is assigned) is in charge.

 - Caravan 4x4ers